Christian-von-Uffel/Is-this-book-good-extension/Notes.md

     <div id='nav-subnav'  data-category="digital-text">

+  Another way to determine if the book type is an Audible book is to grab the product's product binding text using the JS path.

+    ```
+    document.querySelector("#productBinding").innerText
+    ```

 ## What the "return" javascript statement Does

   Return stops a javascript function from executing code that follows it, so it's a good idea to use if you want to qualify whether you want some code to run.